nkhare/data_and_network_containers/_posts/2015-09-27-networking.markdown

 ### --net=host

-With *--net=host--* option, Docker would not create *network* namespace for the container and would share the namespace of the host.
+With `--net=host` option, Docker would not create `network` namespace for the container and would share the namespace of the host.

 <script type="text/javascript" src="https://asciinema.org/a/26811.js" id="asciicast-26811" async  data-theme="solarized-dark"></script>